 Ms. Anja Manuel

-From 2005 to 2007, Anja Manuel served as Special Assistant to Under Secretary for Political Affairs Nicholas Burns at the U.S. Department of State.
-In this role, Ms. Manuel had responsibility for South and Central Asia Policy, Congressional outreach, and legal matters.
-She was part of the negotiating team for the U.S.-India civilian nuclear accord; helped to secure passage of the accord in the U.S. Congress, and was extensively involved in developing U.S. policy toward Afghanistan and Pakistan.
+From 2005 to 2007, Anja Manuel served as Special Assistant to Under-Secretary for Political Affairs Nicholas Burns at the U.S. Department of State.
+In this role, Ms. Manuel had responsibility for South Asia Policy, Congressional outreach and legal matters.
+She was part of the negotiating team for the U.S.-India civilian nuclear accord, helped to secure passage of the accord in the U.S. Congress, and was extensively involved in developing U.S. policy toward Afghanistan and Pakistan.

-From 2001 to 2005, and from 2007 to 2009, Ms. Manuel was an attorney at the international law firm of WilmerHale, where she specialized in international litigation and arbitration, anti-corruption matters, and Congressional investigations.
-In her legal practice, Ms. Manuel advised clients on matters in China, India, Latin America, and Africa; participated in international arbitrations in Colombia and Poland; and worked on matters of public policy interest, including representing Senators McCain and Feingold in their defense of the Bipartisan Campaign Finance Reform Act before the Supreme Court and representing the German Economy Foundation Initiative in its efforts to set up a Foundation to compensate forced labor victims of World War II.
+From 2001 to 2005, and from late 2007 to 2009, Ms. Manuel was an attorney at the law firm of WilmerHale, where she specialized in international litigation and arbitration, anti-corruption matters, and Congressional investigations, including in China, India, Latin America, and Africa.
+She helped represent Senators McCain and Feingold in their defense of the Bipartisan Campaign Finance Reform Act before the Supreme Court; and represented the German Economy Foundation Initiative in its efforts to set up a foundation to compensate forced labor victims of World War II.

 Ms. Manuel started her career in the investment banking division of Salomon Brothers, working on German and Eastern European mergers and privatizations.

-Ms. Manuel graduated cum laude from Harvard Law School, and holds both an M.A. and B.A. with distinction from Stanford University.
+She graduated cum laude from Harvard Law School, and holds a BA and MA degree with distinction from Stanford University.